-\subsubsection{Evaluation under invariants}
+\subsubsection{Evaluation Under Invariants}

-Testing the proposed detectors in practical scenarios is essential primarily because people's typing behavior may vary across devices, keyboards, and subject areas (contexts), among other factors that influence their typing patterns.
-Assessing the detectors in all possible scenarios is tedious, as we need data collected in the scenarios we aim to study.
-Based on the four datasets used in this paper, we evaluate the detectors in user-, keyboard-, context-, and dataset-specific scenarios, as well as agnostic scenarios.
-The process for creating and implementing these scenarios is described below.
+Evaluating the proposed detectors under practical invariants is necessary because typing behavior can vary across users, keyboards, and writing contexts, among other factors.
+Exhaustively testing all possible variations is impractical due to data availability constraints.
+Based on the four datasets used in this study, we evaluate detector performance under user-, keyboard-, context-, and dataset-specific conditions, as well as their corresponding agnostic settings.
+The construction of these evaluation scenarios is described below.

-The \textit{user-specific} evaluation involved training and testing the model independently on an $80$-$20$ split for each user's data, ensuring no overlap between training and testing datasets.
-In comparison, the \textit{user-agnostic} mode assessed the model's performance across multiple datasets to evaluate its consistency and generalizability.
-We divided the entire set of users into training and testing sets, with $80$ users in the training set and $20$ in the testing set, ensuring that the sets are disjoint.
+\textit{User-specific} evaluation trains and tests a separate model for each user using an $80$--$20$ split of that user’s data, with no overlap between training and testing sequences.
+In contrast, \textit{user-agnostic} evaluation assesses generalization across users by splitting the full user population into disjoint training and test sets, each comprising $80\%$ and $20\%$ of users, respectively.

-In the \textit{keyboard-specific} setup, the model was trained and tested on data collected from the same keyboard type with an $80$-$20$ split, ensuring distinct sequences in each set.
-While the \textit{keyboard-agnostic} evaluation involved training the model on data from three keyboard types and testing on a fourth.
-This setup tested the model's ability to generalize across different keyboards, capturing the nuances of keystroke dynamics irrespective of the keyboard used.
-To conduct this evaluation, we used only the Buffalo dataset because it organizes data by keyboard type, distinguishing between free and fixed sequences for detection.
-For convenience, the \textit{Lenovo} keyboard is labeled as $K_{0}$, \textit{HP wireless} as $K_{1}$, \textit{Microsoft} as $K_{2}$, and the \textit{Apple Bluetooth} as $K_{3}$.
+In the \textit{keyboard-specific} setting, models are trained and tested on data collected using the same keyboard type, again using an $80$--$20$ split with distinct sequences.
+The \textit{keyboard-agnostic} setting trains models on data from three keyboard types and evaluates them on a fourth, unseen keyboard.
+This evaluation uses the Buffalo dataset, which explicitly annotates keyboard types and distinguishes between free and fixed typing sequences.
+For reference, the Lenovo, HP, Microsoft, and Apple Bluetooth keyboards are denoted $K_{0}$, $K_{1}$, $K_{2}$, and $K_{3}$, respectively.